dmnks/rpm/tests/README.md

 script (called `rpmtests` when compiled) is written in [GNU Autotest](https://www.gnu.org/software/autoconf/manual/autoconf-2.68/html_node/Using-Autotest.html#Using-Autotest).

-Each test covers a specific piece of functionality by running the `rpm` binary (or one of the other included binaries) in the container and verifying the changes made in the container's filesystem as well as the command output and/or exit code.
+Each test covers a specific piece of functionality by running one of the RPM binaries (or a custom program/script using the API) in the container and verifying the changes made in the container's filesystem as well as the command output and/or exit code.

 Currently, the following methods (*mktree backends*) are available for bootstrapping the tree: